ytdl-org/youtube-dl/README.md

     sudo port install youtube-dl

+You can also use [Chocolatey](https://chocolatey.org/):

+    choco install youtube-dl

 Alternatively, refer to the [developer instructions](#developer-instructions) for how to check out and work with the git repository.
 For further options, including PGP signatures, see the [youtube-dl Download Page](https://ytdl-org.github.io/youtube-dl/download.html).

 # DESCRIPTION